- Judging Philosophy

 A guild may seek out Certified Judges.
-The NQA is the only organization that certifies judges.
+The NACQJ is currently the only organization that certifies judges.
 The Certified Judges are certified to judge national level shows, but that does not mean that they cannot or will not judge your show.
 These judges have undergone extensive reading and study.
 They are exposed to all kinds and styles of quilts.
 They know what to look for in a quilt.
 Their range of knowledge is vast and most have judged thousands of quilts.
-Currently there are about 75 certified judges.
-Four of those judges reside in Texas.
+Currently there are about 76 certified judges.
+Six of those judges reside in Texas.

 As with many specialized areas, there is a relatively small circle of working judges.
 In the state of Texas, we tend to know or know of each other.
 Texas is blessed with many judged shows so the working judges have a good opportunity to judge and interact with each other.
 We know the strengths and specialties of each other and general working styles.